Public meeting on Cass County zoning announced

 “It means being placed further away from residential properties,” he said.
 “These (recommended) setbacks are some of the most restrictive in the state of Nebraska.”

-Another commission recommendation is additional visual screening, such as trees, Jensen said.

-These regulations on solar farms would be on land described as transitional agriculture districts, according to Jensen.
+Another recommendation is additional visual screening, such as planting more trees, The proposed regulations on solar farms would be on land described as transitional agriculture districts, Jensen said.

 “Transitional ag districts are where traditional agriculture uses are still allowed, but are in close proximity to towns and villages where land may be suitable for further urban development,” he said.